 All spray tan products contain the same active ingredient, but that doesn't mean they all contain the same percentage of it.
 Generally speaking, the higher the percentage of DHA, the quicker (and darker) the spray tan will develop, Shaw likens it to medication.
 "Some people need 10 milligrams; some people need 15 milligrams; some people need 20 milligrams, right?
 When you go to a doctor and they prescribe you something, sometimes they have to change your dose based on how you respond.
 Every body—every human being—has a completely different makeup and chemistry."
 In regards to DHA, this means that the percentage can be customized by the spray tan artist to accommodate your unique skin and desired result.
 "The way I explain it is that some people are DHA-sensitive and some people are DHA-resistant.
 It’s just like a tolerance level to any other active ingredient, which is why I compare it to things like alcohol or ibuprofen."

 The best way to find out what percentage of DHA works for you is to talk with your spray tan artist ahead of the actual application.
 Just like you do with a hairstylist ahead of a new cut or color, you should converse with your spray tan artist to ensure you're both on the same page when it comes to your desired level of tan.
-"My tanning products are 7%, 9%, 11%, and 13%," Shaw explains.
-"Usually it takes about 2% of an active strength to raise the level to the point where you’ll see a difference.
+"My tanning products are 7 percent, 9 percent, 11 percent, and 13 percent," Shaw explains.
+"Usually it takes about 2 percent of an active strength to raise the level to the point where you’ll see a difference.
 It’s not like it’s a total crapshoot.
 I ask people questions: 'Would you be more bummed if this developed a little lighter than you wanted or would you be more bummed if it developed darker than you wanted?
 What is the event you’re tanning for?'
 Some people switch up the product to give themselves a variable in the development of a tan.
 You can totally switch it up."

 This one blew my mind a little bit.
 I'm so used to seeing caramel-colored tanning products that I never really questioned it.
 The bronze color of the product makes your skin similarly bronze, right?
 Not so fast.
 "The DHA is colorless," Shaw explains.
 "It’s clear in its pure form, which means all tanning products are actually clear in their pure form.
 Tanning companies add a cosmetic bronzer into the tanning solution."